Updated: Jun 24

 Phinehas is regarded as a type of Messiah.
 The LORD promised him a "covenant of a perpetual priesthood."
 Why?
 Because he was zealous for God and made atonement for the people.
 Hebrew scholars see this as a clear picture of Messiah, which has a greater priesthood than that of Aaron.

 It is noted by Hebrew scholars that the "vav" which appears in the Hebrew word for "shalom" in this verse is "broken".
 Scribes go to great lengths to make sure that there are no errors in the written Hebrew in the text, however this particular "vav" is made broken on purpose.
 This broken "vav" is said to be a picture of the broken "Messiah" who will come to deliver us.
 This is because the "vav" is represented by the number 6, which is the number of man.
 Hence, it represents the number of a man who is broken.
-In this verse the "man" has been broken so that he can bring forth the "covenant of peace". which will bring atonement for all of Israel.
+In this verse the "man" has been broken so that he can bring forth the "covenant of peace", which will bring atonement for all of Israel.
 The blessing of Pinchas was a foreshadowing of the glory which was to come in the greater priesthood of Yeshua our Messiah.
 It will be an everlasting priesthood.

 Another census is taken of the people since all the men of war who came out of Egypt have died in the desert, except for Joshua and Caleb.
 Women are not generally listed in genealogical records but we have 8 women who are listed in these records.
 In Numbers 26:59 two woman are listed.
 Jochebed, Amram's wife, a daughter of Levi.
 Scripture records she was the mother of Aaron, Moses and Miriam.
 She is not mentioned by name in the story surrounding Moses, but her name is listed in two genealogical records; here and in Exodus 6:20.
 Her name in Hebrew "Yokheved" supposedly means "YHVH is glory" and is notable as the first person in the Bible to have a name with the divine element of Yah in it.
 When Moses announces to the children of Israel that YHVH is the name of their God, perhaps he was familiar because it was embedded in his maternal lineage.
 Jochebed is interesting because according to Jewish history she was born just as Jacob and his family entered Egypt.
 She was then one of the midwives, along with Miriam, who spared the Hebrew children at birth.
 Jochebed was said to be the chief Jewish midwife, known as Shiphrah.
 According to the Jewish Encyclopedia she is also identified with Jehudijah of I Chronicles 4:18.
 This name "the Jewess" was given to her because, by disobeying Pharaoh's order, she founded the Jewish nation (Lev.R.i.3).
-In addition to being born just as the nation was coming into Egypt, she also left Egypt in the Exodus, and is said to have lived to enter the promised land.
+In addition to being born just as the nation was coming into Egypt, she also left Egypt in the Exodus.
 What a life she lived!!

 We read of another women in Numbers 26:46 "And the name of the daughter of Asher was Sarah."
 She is also mentioned in Genesis 46:17 records as the sister of Asher's sons.
 I do not know who this woman was but she found her way into two genealogical records and no other mention is made of her.
 She must have been a great woman for God to make sure her name was mentioned like this.